 Medical Weight Loss

 Obesity and being overweight is the fastest-growing epidemic in the United States.
 Obesity is now considered a disease by the medical community and is the cause of many other diseases in the body.
 Diseases are best treated by physicians, especially those that are certified in obesity medicine.
-The latest statistics reveal that over 66%- two of every three of us- are overweight or obese.
+The latest statistics reveal that over 75%- three of every four of us- are overweight or obese.
 Being overweight (BMI over 27) has a 50% chance of reducing your life expectancy.
 Being obese (BMI over 30) has a 100% chance of reducing your life expectancy.1

-First Stage, you must make up your mind that you will be committed to your weight loss efforts.
-This can not be a diet mentality; this now has to be a new way of life, everyday of your life.
+You must make up your mind that you will be committed to your weight loss efforts.
+This cannot be a diet mentality; this now has to be a new way of life, every day of your life.
 This will take adjustments on your part.
 There is no magic cure!!
-Once you have your mind in the right place, you can move to the second stage.
+In the first phase we will also do some comprehensive testing which Dr Pate will use to determine which diet plan will work best for you.
+The testing includes a body composition, comprehensive blood work, an EKG, and a metabolic test.

 - You reach your goal